LuizHB/AutomationTestRPA/README.md

 # AutomationTestRPA
-Project based in Robotic Process Automation + Selenium using automation methods.
-The project runs in a website with a project plan.
+Project based in Robotic Process Automation + Selenium to automate test processes in a website.
 The website used is http://automationpractice.com/index.php